cyristo/apifit/README.md

 BDD test style
 --------------

-Another interesting Apifit feature is that you can design a test scenario involving different API endpoints within the same test page.
+Another interesting Apifit feature is that you can design a BDD test scenario involving different API calls within the same test page.
 The result of a step can be used for input or assertions in the next test step.

 This is possible through the Apifit **Session Fixture**.

-Start your test scenario by opening an Apifit test session, which generates a unique test session id.
-This id need to be put as a constructor in every Apifit fixture whithin the test page.
+Start your BDD scenario by opening an Apifit test session, which generates a unique test session id.
+This id need to be in a FitNesse variable, which will be used as constructor input of every Apifit fixture whithin the test page.

 This id is used by Apifit to share objects in the background.
 So at the end of the scenario, you need to close the session in order to clear out the memory.